AnyChart/docs.anychart.com/Basic_Charts_Types/Column_chart.md

 <a name="color_setting"/>
 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set **".fill"** attribute in the **series** method.
+To apply the color to the exact series we need to set **.fill()** attribute in the **series** method.
 In the sample below we have 5 series with sample data and we'll color each series in different color.
 Here is the sample:

 {sample}BCT\_ColumnChart\_10{sample}